 The Republic of Artsakh is situated in the north of the geographical region of Western Asia and the northeast of the Armenian Highlands.
 In the west, it borders with Armenia, in the north and east with Azerbaijan and Iran in the south.
 The area is about 11,500 square kilometers.
 Territorially, Artsakh is subdivided into eight districts with the capital Stepanakert: Kashatag, Martakert, Shahumyan, Martuni, Hadrut, Askeran, Shushi.
 The Shahumyan region, part of the Martakert and Martuni districts, is currently under the control of Azerbaijan.
 The capital and largest city of the Artsakh Republic is Stepanakert.
 According to preliminary data from the 2015 census, the population of Artsakh is 150,932 people, of which 137,380 people (99.74%) - Armenians.
 As it comes to religious composition, the overwhelming majority of believers are Christian.

-The historical region of Artsakh was the 9th province of Greater Armenia, and then from the 387, when Armenia was divided between Iran and the Roman Empire, it was annexed to Caucasian Albania, a vassal state of Iran.
+The historical region of Artsakh was the 9th province of Greater Armenia, and then from the 387, when Armenia was divided between Persia and Roman Empire, it was annexed to Caucasian Albania, a vassal state of Iran.
 It covered the territory of modern Nagorno-Karabakh and the neighboring area.

 Nowadays, the Artsakh Republic is a fast developing tourist destination that attracts many travelers and can offer fascinating and extraordinary experience.
 There is everything that may be of interest, including an experienced traveler: ancient archaeological finds, medieval churches, monasteries and fortresses with authentic Armenian architecture, local craftsmen's applied art, hiking and horseback riding, rafting tours, national cuisine with tasty and healthy food and just relaxing break surrounded by pristine nature and beautiful landscapes.